Alfresco/acs-packaging/docs/direct-access-urls.md

 Each call to one of the new `.../request-direct-access-url` Alfresco REST endpoints results in the creation of a new (and separate) pre-signed URL for an AWS S3 / Azure Blob object.

-The generation of a pre-signed URL is a purely AWS/Azure (TBC) SDK **client-side operation** - meaning the URL is generated (&signed) locally in the Alfresco JVM, without any communication with AWS (no I/O).
+The generation of a pre-signed URL is a purely AWS/Azure SDK **client-side operation** - meaning the URL is generated (&signed) locally in the Alfresco JVM, without any communication with AWS/Azure (no I/O).

 The Direct Access URL generation is a fairly simple and quick operation, not particularly